Tiny-Earth/DemoSite/site/src/design.md

 ## Why Course Design?

 The aim of course design is to create directed, scaffolded learning experiences in which students engage repeatedly with the course material, each other, and the instructional team [fink2006creating, freeman_increased_2011, wiggins2005understanding, wiggins2011understanding](@cite).
+As scientific teachers, we approach course design by drawing on our disciplinary expertise and experiences, as well as research-based practices for effective teaching and inclusive learning.

 Scientific teachers are designers: You select scientific content with purpose, organize it in a way that scaffolds learning, and evaluate how well it worked.
 And like in any type of design—from technology, to paintings, to skyscrapers, and yes, to science courses—you make decisions that influence outcomes.